-"In between all those lectures, labs, assignments, applications and deadlines I did manage to catch a break every now and then and try out new things.
+"In between all those lectures, labs, assignments, applications, and deadlines, I did manage to catch a break every now and then and try out new things.
 Celebrating St.Patrick’s Day in Ireland was a really wonderful experience and was something that I always wanted to do.
-To watch the sea of green wind through the streets of Cork was an exhilarating experience."Find Out More
+To watch the sea of green winding through the streets of Cork was an exhilarating experience."Find Out More

 "One of the best moments during this semester was dancing at the Cork cultural night.
 Given that I have never danced in my life before, dancing in front of such a huge audience was an amazing experience.
 I never knew Cork had such a vibrant Indian community.
 This fest helped me meet new people and forge new friendships."Find Out More

 "I had a few epiphanies, inspired by the dimly lit streets and the Imagine Dragons blaring through my earphones - Opportunities never look the same for everyone; I can always find a way to get my (large-sized) foot in the proverbial door, find a job that can get me started and then find a way to grow from there."Find Out More

 "For some it was balancing family and study and for me, it was living in a country which only three months ago, standing outside the UCC gates, had felt so unfamiliar but, in that moment, felt like the most familiar place in the world".

 Read Avani's blog post to learn of her first impressions of UCC and Cork City.

 "We are now at the final stages of the academic year, and looking back over the past 7 months has made me realise how amazing this journey has been.
 What started as a simple decision (minus the visa application process) of studying abroad has woven itself into a beautiful story of lifelong friendships, self-discovery, smelly fish and snappy crabs."Find Out More